wmorgan/dcos-docs/1.7/tutorials/jenkins/README.md

 # How to use Jenkins

+TODO: apply new template and refer to https://docs.mesosphere.com/manage-service/velocity/

 [Jenkins](https://jenkins-ci.org/) is a popular automation server with hundreds of plugins (GitHub, Docker, etc.) available.

 **Terminology**: